Tyler-Chi/Diabetes_Trend_Forecast/README.md

 ## [Neural Network](./Modeling/NeuralNetwork.ipynb)

 I also tried tackling this problem with neural networks.
 I used [grid search for hyperparameter tuning](./Modeling/NeuralNetwork_GridSearch.ipynb).
-The best validation-r2 score I was able to get was around ~0.25, slightly beating out both of the tree-based approaches.

-I will later use SHAP values to understand what features the neural network found to be important.
+The average cross validation r2 score was **~0.245**, extremely similar to the Random Forest performance, and slightly better than XGBoost performance.

 ## Findings